Homogenization theory of random walks among deterministic conductances: Proof of the CLT

 \section{Proof of the CLT}

 We are now ready to move to the proof of Theorem~\ref{thm-2.4}.
 Thanks to the tightness established in Proposition~\ref{prop-2.7}, an IIP has been reduced to convergence of finite-dimensional distributions; i.e., a multivariate Central Limit Theorem.
-Before delving to the proof of the latter, let us review the salient steps of Kipnis and Varadhan's theory.
-This will set up useful notation and also help us explain the main new idea underlying our approach.
+Before delving into the proof of the latter, let us review the salient steps of Kipnis and Varadhan's theory.